-Attendance at School
+Attendance

-It is important for the school to work with parents in encouraging all children to attend school.
-All absences from school are required by law to be recorded.
+Every effort should be made to ensure that your child attends school during term time.
+Please contact the school as soon as possible if your child is unable to attend school.
+It is important for the school to work with parents/carers in encouraging children to attend school.
+All absences are required by law to be recorded.
 Absences will normally fall under two categories - authorised or unauthorised absence.
-In cases where your child is unable to attend school, parents are asked to follow the procedures below.
+In cases where your child is unable to attend school parents are asked to: